codevence/fair-wizard-guide/docs/applications/data-management-planner/knowledge-models/list/index.rst

 If a newer version of the knowledge model is available in the `FAIR Wizard Registry <https://registry.fair-wizard.com/>`__, a yellow :guilabel:`update available` badge, which we can use for quick update of the template to the latest version, will appear.

-Finally, there is an option to :doc:`./import` by click the :guilabel:`Import` button in the top right part of the screen.
+Finally, there is an option to :doc:`./import` by clicking the :guilabel:`Import` button in the top right part of the screen.

 ..
 NOTE::